kumarsajith/kind-automation/README.md

 # Dependencies
-This script depends on  following modules.
+This is an automation based on ansible and must be installed on the server.

+Instructions to  install  ansible
-1. Ansible
+1.  sudo apt-add-repository ppa:ansible/ansible
+2.  sudo apt update
+3.  sudo apt install ansible